top of page

 Course Summary

-This course is intended for teachers and professional associates of pre-primary, primary and secondary schools, principals and other school staff who want to learn and understand how to build a positive school and classroom environment and plan long-term strategies and policies to prevent, reduce and stop bullying and cyberbullying in schools.
+This course is intended for teachers and professional associates of pre-primary, primary, and secondary schools, principals, and other school staff who want to learn and understand how to build a positive school and classroom environment and plan long-term strategies and policies to prevent, reduce, and stop bullying and cyberbullying in schools.
+As technology is omnipresent in our lives, it has become integral to our daily interactions, increasing connectivity through the web and social media.
+While these high levels of connectivity offer numerous benefits, they also present challenges, particularly in the form of cyberbullying.

 Price: